 If you try to upgrade and receive this message:

 This is because your computer has failed one of our prerequisites for upgrading.
 Please submit a ticket to it.emerson.edu/help and the Help Desk will help get your computer updated.

 After the upgrade

 Once you've upgraded to Catalina, your Desktop will have a new alias (shortcut) to a folder called Relocated Items.
 This is where Apple moves any data that does not have a place in the new operating system.
 You can navigate to this data by going to

 /Users/Shared/Relocated Items in the Finder.
 From there, if you like, you can back that data up to Box or Google Drive.
 However, these files are not compatible with macOS Catalina.
 You can find more information about Relocated Items here.

 Faculty, please note

-We plan to update computer labs and classrooms to Catalina before the start of the Fall 2020 semester.
+Computer labs and classrooms in Boston will be on to Catalina for the Fall 2020 semester.

 Want to learn more?

 If you want to get familiar with Catalina before or after making the upgrade, check out the LinkedIn Learning online course macOS Catalina Essential Training.
 All Emerson community members have free access to the LinkedIn Learning library.
 Sign in at linkedinlearning.emerson.edu.